CloudLabs-MOC/dp-203-azure-data-engineer/Instructions/Labs/10-Synpase-pipeline.md

 ## Task 2: View source and destination data stores

-The source data for this exercise is a text file containing product data.
+The source data for this task is a text file containing product data.
 The destination is a table in a dedicated SQL pool.
 Your goal is to create a pipeline that encapsulates a data flow in which the product data in the file is loaded into the table; inserting new products and updating existing ones.

 1. After the script has completed, in the Azure portal, go to the **dp203-*xxxxxxx*** resource group that it created, and select your Synapse workspace.
 2. In the **Overview** page for your Synapse Workspace, in the **Open Synapse Studio** card, select **Open** to open Synapse Studio in a new browser tab; signing in if prompted.